 Joe is married to Novelette, a psychotherapist an NHS Chaplain.
-They have three grown up daughters.
+They have three grown up daughters and four grandchildren.

 - Co-President, Housing Justice